olivertwistor/java-tui/README.md

 * [How to contribute](#how-to-contribute)
 * [Versioning](#versioning)

-## Who is this for?
-This library may be useful for those who work with text-based user interfaces.
+## Background
+## Purpose
+## Goal
+## Stakeholders

 ## Prerequisites
 * [Java 7 or newer][2]

 ## Installation instructions
 This is a library, not a stand-alone application.
-Therefore it's intended to be included within other applications or libraries.
+Include this in your own applications or libraries.

 To make use of this library, please do the following:
 1. Make sure you meet the [prerequisites][1].